mfornace/nupack-docs-dev/sources/design.md

 h = Domain('rRRRRRdNNNNN', name='h') # 5 RNA nucleotides followed by 5 DNA nucleotides
 ```

-For single-material jobs, the material prefix can be omitted for all nucleotides (as seen for domains `a-b` in the examples above).
+For single-material jobs, the material prefix can be omitted for all nucleotides (as seen for domains `a-g` in the examples above).

 !!!
 Note
     Material prefixes must be lowercase (e.g., `r`, `d`, `m`).
 Degenerate nucleotide codes must be uppercase (e.g., `M`, `R`, `S`, `N`).
 Unique nucleotide codes can be either uppercase or lowercase (e.g., `A`, `C`, `G`, `U`, `T`, `a`, `c`, `g`, `u`, `t`).